danielalugwe-eng/ev-performance-ml/READ ME.md

 	•	Built a predictive model capable of estimating efficiency from EV characteristics
 	•	Highlighted patterns that can guide manufacturers and engineers in improving energy use

-How to Use
-	1. Clone or download the repository
-	2. Install requirements from requirements.txt
-	3. Open the notebooks to explore data, models, and results

-This project demonstrates practical machine learning skills applied to a real dataset and provides useful insights into electric vehicle behavior.